-The scheduled maintenance services in the General Owner's Information section of this supplement are required because they are considered essential to the life and performance of your vehicle.
+The scheduled maintenance services in the scheduled maintenance information of this supplement are required because they are considered essential to the life and performance of your vehicle.

 Use only recommended fuel, lubricants, fluids and service parts conforming to Ford specifications.
 Motorcraft parts are designed and built for best performance in your vehicle.